Skip to contents

 In Julia, ModelMove instances are used to simulate states via Patter.simulate_step().
 In the particle smoother, the density of movement from one state to another is evaluated by Patter.logpdf_step().
 These are generic functions.
 Different methods are dispatched according to the input model.
 For the built-in ModelMove sub-types, corresponding methods for these routines are also built-in.
 For custom ModelMove sub-types, the methods need to be provided.

-To use custom ModelMove sub-types, see Examples.
+To use custom ModelMove sub-types, see ?State.

 See also